You are here

 Consider external factors affecting your salary negotiation

-Your value to the business isn't the only factor at play.
-Few, if any companies, have near limitless financial resources on which to draw; it's important to understand potential limitations before entering negotiations.
+Your value to the business is not the only factor at play.
+Few, if any companies have limitless financial resources on which to draw.
+It is important to understand potential limitations before entering negotiations.

 Look into the company's financial performance and recent staff movements.
 As a specialist in your field, you should already have a solid understanding of industry conditions, but take the time to research what other experts think about the immediate and longer-term future of the market.
 This will help you to anticipate potential objections when discussing your salary.